Its-treason/insomnia-plugin-git-integration/README.md

   - `git`-Button allowes to open a folder with an `project.json` from an exported project and import it into Insomnia
 - Create dropdown
   - `Export Project` export the project and all its workspaces into the configured folder
-  - `Import Project` import data from configured folder and update all workspaces, Requests etc.
+  - `Import Project` import data from configured folder, Insomnia will restart for this
   - `Configure project` Open a dialog to configure the project.
   - `Commit changes` exports the project data and commits it
   - `Push` push all commits to the current remote branch